A twist on the popular Chinese Sweet Red Bean Soup dessert made with the addition of black glutinous rice. Delicious warm or cold with coconut cream.

 My mom often cook her Sweet Red Bean Soup with black sticky rice and coconut cream.
 She would boil the red beans, black sticky rice, and pandan (screwpine) leaves together until they become a rich thick soup.
 The pandan leaves give the soup a nice fragrant scent.
 Coconut cream is only added at the end or sometimes served as a side and added if desired.
 For this recipe, I used clementine peel instead of the pandan leaves and served the coconut cream as a side.

-- Reduce heat and let simmer for about 2 hours or until beans are soft.
+- Reduce heat and simmer for about 2 hours or until beans are very soft.
 Stir every now and then to prevent beans from sticking to the base of pot.
 Add more water if necessary.

 - Serve warm with coconut cream.